|

 Whenever Sessions or the idle state changes, PropertyChanged

-signals are sent out to which clients can subscribe.
+signals are sent out to clients which have subscribed.

 Properties